What are bounces?

 How do I access a list of bounced email addresses?

 In your account, you can find all the hard and soft bounces to see which email addresses will no longer receive messages from you.
-There are two ways of accessing the bounced emails: under Inactive contacts and via Advanced Search.
+You can access the bounced emails under Inactive contacts.

 If you send messages to an email address and it generates a soft bounce 4 times over the course of 32 days, the email address will be removed from your list automatically.
 Only then will you be able to see the email address marked as soft bounce under Inactive contacts or under Advanced Search.